grpc/proposal/A120-postquantum-cryptography.md

 * Conscrypt does not support X25519MLKEM768 (no recent build with newer BoringSSL)

 In Java 21+, `SSLParameters.setNamedGroups` option will allow gRPC to create a passthrouh API that allows a user to configure their algorithms directly.

+A field will be added to the `TlsChannelCredentials`, and a new `TlsChannelCredentials.Feature will be defined to support setting the key exchange groups.
+This will passthrough to `SSLParameters.setNamedGroups`.

 ```java
 // Get current SSLParameters